eonil/CocoaProgrammaticHowtoCollection/README.md

 	Contains iOS stuff examples.
 Written in Swift and tested in iOS 8.0.

 	-	AutosizingTableExample.
 Shows how to enable autoresizing in tables and cells.
+	-	UICollectionViewCustomLayout.
+Shows how to employ custom layout and dynamic cell resizing based on content size with manual layout.